edoardoc/pong/broadcaster/README.md

 ## Cloud Television Data Layer for jam.gg

-PostgreSQL is used as a database, in its own docker container
+MongoDb is used as a database, in its own docker container

 ## Startup
 The project docker definition is in `docker-compose.yml`